-Launching the Equitable Development Planning Process and the next phase of community engagement
+Launch of the Equitable Development Planning Process and the next phase of community engagement

-Completing planning, design, and capital fundraising
+Completion of planning, design, and capital fundraising

 Maple Street represents a once-in-a-lifetime opportunity to bring a significant new asset to an underserved urban neighborhood, strengthening the social fabric of the community.

-Please download our timeline of the project and share.
+Please download the timeline and meeting information.